Thai Long Bean Salad Recipe (Som Tum Tua)

 Alexandra Alder

-What is Thai long bean salad
+What is Thai long bean salad?

 Thai long bean salad, or som tum tua, is a refreshing Thai salad made with yardlong beans, garlic, chilies, lime juice, and fish sauce.
-Itโ€™s pounded in a mortar and served with sticky rice or grilled meats.
+It’s pounded in a mortar and often served with sticky rice and grilled meats.
 The flavor is bold, salty, sour, and slightly sweet.

-Ingredient notes and substitutes
+Ingredient notes & substitutes

 Top-view of ingredients for Thai long bean salad: yardlong beans, lime, tomatoes, dried chilies, fish sauce, palm sugar, tamarind sauce, and more.

-• Small tomatoes – Cherry or grape tomatoes work best.
+• Small tomatoes: Cherry or grape tomatoes work best.

 How to make Thai green bean salad